Lillestrøm: Government

 Lillestrøm municipality's first mayor following the 2020 merger was Jørgen Vik of the Labour Party (Note: Not to be confused with the Tromsø-based soccer player of the same name.).
 As of the 2023 Norwegian local elections, the incumbent and second mayor of the municipality is Kjartan Berland of the Conservative Party.

-The head office of Accident Investigation Board Norway is located in Lillestrøm, and is led by Grete Myhre.
+The head office of Accident Investigation Board Norway is located in Lillestrøm.

 The University College of Norwegian Correctional Service (Kriminalomsorgens høgskole og utdanningssenter, KRUS) is in Lillestrøm.

 Facilities

 Facilities in Lillestrøm include hotels, Norway trade fairs, a brand new cinema, a mall, Lillestrøm torv, restaurants, a high speed commuter train that reaches both Oslo and Gardermoen airport (the Gardermoen Line), a community cultural house (kulturhus), and a community outdoor swimming pool complex.
 At Kjeller, just outside the city, there is a military airport (1912) and several research institutes.

 Sport

-The local football club, Lillestrøm SK was founded in 1917 and currently plays in the Norwegian first division.
-The club is among the most successful in Norwegian football and has won five league titles in addition to six cups.
+The local football club, Lillestrøm SK was founded in 1917 and currently plays in the Norwegian top division.
+The club is among the most successful in Norwegian football and has won five league titles in addition to seven cups.
 During the 70s, the club went through the divisions with back-to-back promotions before eventually winning the double in 1977, largely thanks to their legendary player Tom Lund.
 Their home ground is Åråsen Stadion which accommodates 10,540 spectators.